Skip to Content

 Concentrations

-The Lens+Time-Based Media Concentration develops strong foundational skills in digital photography and video, with the option to explore modes of lens-based storytelling ranging from traditional documentary film to VR video experiences.
+The Lens+Time-Based Media Concentration develops strong foundational skills in digital photography and video, with the option to explore modes of lens-based storytelling ranging from traditional documentary film to virtual reality (VR) video experiences.

 The Experience Design track creates fluency in various modes of visual communication, from web broadcast to interactive object-making.